Tishreen Movement: Tishreen in Parliament

 Although several candidates were elected based on their association with the October Protest Movement, cooperation among independent members of parliament has been difficult.
 Several meetings were held early in 2022 which were meant to lead to the formation of a political bloc in parliament representing the Tishreen protesters.
-The newly elected MP's have, however, been divided on the issue of participation in the formation of the next government.
+The newly elected MPs have, however, been divided on the issue of participation in the formation of the next government.
 Members of parliament have come under criticism for not ruling out participation with political parties that do not have the support of the protest movement.
 As a result, independent candidates have so far failed in forming a cohesive parliamentary bloc representing their interests.

 Iraqi political analyst, Mohanad Faris, has noted how Independent MP's have effectively become kingmakers.
 As neither the Sadrist Movement nor the Shiite Coordination Framework backed by Iran has enough seats to form a governing coalition, independent lawmakers have begun to take sides in order to tilt the balance of power.

 The Kurdish New Generation Movement and Imtidad together with a group of independent announced the formation of the For the People Alliance on December 16, 2021.
 The alliance consists of 18 MP's.
-Another five MP's who ran as independents together constitute the Independent Popular Bloc.
-A bloc of ten MP's was formed by Ishraqat Kanoon together with some other independent candidates.
+Another five MPs who ran as independents together constitute the Independent Popular Bloc.
+A bloc of ten MPs was formed by Ishraqat Kanoon together with some other independent candidates.
 Not all independents elected during the October elections have joined a political bloc in parliament.

 Imtidad has been internally divided over the issue of political participation with established political parties.
-After Imtidad Secretary-General Alaa al-Rikabi stated Imtidad would support the re-election of Muhammad al-Halbousi as speaker of parliament, Nour Ali Nafeh al-Jalihawi resigned her seat in protest.
+After Imtidad Secretary-General Alaa al-Rikabi stated Imtidad would support the re-election of Muhammad al-Halbousi as speaker of parliament, Nour Ali Nafeh al-Jalihawi resigned her membership in the party in protest.
 At the point of the election she was the youngest person ever to hold a parliamentary seat.

 Five members left the Imtidad Movement on May 19, 2022, to become independent members of parliament.
 The MP's left in protest over Alaa al-Rikabi's leadership of the party.
 A day later, the Imtidad Movement's General Secretariat relieved Rikabi from his position as Secretary-General.